What Is A Partnership Capital Account?

 Usually the capital contributionCapital ContributionContributed capital is the amount that shareholders have given to the company for buying their stake and is recorded in the books of accounts as the common stock and additional paid-in capital under the equity section of the company’s balance sheet. depends upon the share of profits like if business of partnership firm requires the investment of $ 1,000,000 and there are four partners in the partnership firm and profit sharing ratio is equal then each partner’s contribution will be $ 250,000 ($ 1,000,000 /4) whereas if the profit sharing ratio is 2:5:1:2 then the capital contribution of partner A will be $ 200,000 ($ 1,000,000 * 2/10), partner B will be $ 500,000 ($ 1,000,000 * 5/10), partner C will be $ 100,000 ($ 1,000,000 * 1/10) and partner D will be $ 200,000 ($ 1,000,000 * 2/10).

-Partners by the mutual decision, can contribute more or less, which may not be as per the profit sharing ratio, and sometimes, in partnership, one should contribute the capital, and others will invest the time and talent.
+By the mutual decision, Partners can contribute more or less, which may not be as per the profit sharing ratio, and sometimes, in partnership, one should contribute the capital.
+Others will invest the time and talent.

 The steps for calculating the partnership capital account are as under: